-Can I Enter a Plea of
+Can I Enter a Plea of "Not Guilty" on a Massachusetts OUI Charge if I am Guilty?

 Many people wonder how they can enter a plea of “not guilty” when they are technically guilty of an OUI in Massachusetts.
 At the arraignment stage, you do not yet have the police report so you do not have sufficient information to make an informed decision on your case.